 - Stick to Your Comfort Zone: Another astonishing contributor to stress at the workplace is physical discomfort.
 You may not feel stressed when you’re on a chair that does not suit you for a few minutes.
 But if you sit on that chair for long when you are at your workplace working day in and day out, you can develop back pain issues and be more vulnerable to stress for this one reason.
 Even small distractions can result in a bit of frustration.
 So, ensure that you work from a silent zone.

 - Forget Multitasking: Multitasking was at one point hailed as the best way to get more work done in a day.
 Then people realized that their speed and accuracy (not to mention sanity) suffered by multitasking.
 There is a certain point why concentrating on numerous things simultaneously doesn’t work well for most people.
 Instead of multitasking, we can adopt a new strategy called ‘chunking’, dividing work into small chunks or workstations.

 - Being a Perfectionist is a Stressor: Being an extraordinary worker can help inculcate a feel-good factor and perform well at work.
-But in pursuit of perfection, on the other hand, you can drive yourself and your colleagues’ nut.
-In jobs that require pace and are target driven, you may not be very successful at it.
+But in pursuit of perfection, on the other hand, you can drive yourself and your colleagues’ nuts.
+In jobs that require pace and are target-driven, you may not be very successful at it.
 So, give your best and then congratulate yourself on having done your best as it is something wise.
 This will better off your performance at work and reduce stress.

 - Listen to Music While Returning Home: Listening to music has its own benefits and can prove to be an effective stressbuster after long and tedious working hours at the office.

 This has been a guide to Stress Management at Workplace.
-Here we discuss the Different Ways to Handle Stress at Workplace.
+Here we discuss the Different Ways to Handle Stress in Workplace.
 You can also go through our other suggested articles to learn more –